zzy2014/awesome-battery-datasets/README.md

-# Battery-Relevant Dataset Catalog
+# O2EM-data-catalog

-A curated catalog of publicly available molecular and materials datasets with properties relevant to electrochemical and battery systems, including organic small molecules, molecular crystals, electrolyte mixtures, and polymers.
+A curated catalog of publicly available datasets with properties relevant to organic electrochemical energy material (O2EM).

 ---